Barbara May Cameron: Career

 In the late 1980s, Cameron was vice president of the Alice B. Toklas LGBT Democratic Club and co-chair for Lesbian Agenda for Action.
-In 1986 Cameron, together with other women who called themselves Somos Hermanas (We are sisters), went to Nicaragua to study and show solidarity with women there, and to help improve their lives.
+In 1986, Cameron, together with other women who called themselves Somos Hermanas (We are sisters), went to Nicaragua to study and show solidarity with women there, and to help improve their lives.
 In 1988, she served as a delegate for Jesse Jackson's Rainbow Coalition to the Democratic National Convention.
 That same year, she was appointed by Dianne Feinstein, then San Francisco Mayor, to the Citizens Committee on Community Development and the San Francisco Human Rights Commission.
 She was appointed by Frank Jordan, the next mayor, to serve on the United Nations Commission on the Status of Women.

 From 1989 to 1992, Cameron acted as executive director of Community United Against Violence (CUAV), assisting victims of domestic violence and hate crimes.
 She received the Harvey Milk Award for Community Service in 1992 and the following year, she was the first recipient of the Bay Area Career Women Community Service Award.
-That same year, was a participant in the International Indigenous AIDS Network as part of the International Conference on AIDS, held in Berlin.
-She spent the year of 1993 engaged in AIDS education, travelling to various Indian reservations throughout the United States.
+That same year, she was a participant in the International Indigenous AIDS Network as part of the International Conference on AIDS held in Berlin.
+She spent 1993 engaged in AIDS education, traveling to various Indian reservations throughout the United States.

-Cameron's essay, No Apologies: A Lakota Lesbian Perspective was included in New Our Right to Love: A Lesbian Resource Book (1996).
-She served on the Board of Directors for both the San Francisco AIDS Foundation and the American Indian AIDS Institute and as a consultant to the Centers for Disease Control and Prevention and the United States Department of Health and Human Services.
+Cameron's essay No Apologies: A Lakota Lesbian Perspective was included in New Our Right to Love: A Lesbian Resource Book (1996).
+She served on the board of directors for both the San Francisco AIDS Foundation and the American Indian AIDS Institute and as a consultant to the Centers for Disease Control and Prevention and the United States Department of Health and Human Services.
 She was the founder of Institute on Native American Health and Wellness, with her first project publishing the works of Native American women writers.

-Barbara Cameron’s papers are held by the James Hormel LGBTQIA center at the San Francisco Public Library.
+Barbara Cameron's papers are held by the James Hormel LGBTQIA center at the San Francisco Public Library.

+Cameron was honored in a Google Doodle on May 22, 2023.